How To Set Up the DigitalOcean Ghost One-Click Application for Ubuntu 16.04

 https://your_server_domain/ghost in a web browser:

 From here, you can follow Ghost's workflow to set up an administrative account, after which you will have a fully working Ghost blog.
 You're ready to start working with Ghost.
 In addition, we recommend you follow our Initial Server Setup guide to create a

 sudo user, lock down root login, and take other steps to make your Droplet ready for production.

 DigitalOcean's Ghost one-click application makes helps you get started blogging with Ghost, and your Droplet is set up to make it as easy as possible to look after your blog in the long term.

 There are a lot of other options for customization with Ghost.
-Check out the Ghost usage documentation for more information, or head over to the Ghost Guide.
+Check out the Ghost documentation for more information.
 Remember that under certain conditions, like when you install a theme or upgrade, you may need to stop, start, or restart Ghost.
 You can manage the Ghost service like other Systemd services, using